wp-plugins/nextgen-facebook/readme.txt

 = 5.4 DEV =

-Added licence files for the *Free* and Pro versions, added a 'Social StyleSheet' metabox on the Social Sharing settings page.
+Added licence files for the *Free* and Pro versions, added a 'Social StyleSheet' metabox on the Social Sharing settings page, changed 'Image Size Name' option to width and height values instead.

 = 5.3 =